Galarzaa90/NabBot/docs/commands/admin.md

 If you want to have a space at the end, such as: `nabbot help`, you have to use double quotes "nabbot ".
 Multiple words also require using quotes.

-Mentioning the bot is always a valid command and can't be changed."
+Mentioning the bot is always a valid command and can't be changed.

 ----